Media portrayals of bisexuality: Radio, podcasts, and web series

 Having been created as a radio program in 1937 and transitioning to television in 1952, Guiding Light is the oldest television series in the world to feature bisexual characters; Olivia Spencer and Natalia Rivera Aitoro.
 Olivia was introduced in 1999 and Natalia in 2007, with the two women realizing they are bisexual and beginning a relationship in 2008.
 In 2011, presenter and singer-songwriter Tom Robinson on BBC Radio 4 explored the topic of bisexuality.

 There are a few podcasts that have bisexual characters and discuss bisexuality.
 Bisexuali-tea, hosted by Rin Ryan and Sasha Fernandez, and produced by AWOL at American University, is a bi-weekly podcast, discussing "various topics related to LGBTQ+ life in college."
 Hello Good Bis!, hosted by Rose and Annie, tries to provide context about "the bisexual experience," talking to people, sharing stories and advice.
 Mark Bryant in "The Bright Sessions", in an April 2018 episode, uses the term bisexual, showing romantic interest in both men and women, going with a guy to prom while Barry and Darla Abiatti in "The Blood Crow Stories" are bisexual and homoromantic.

 As of October 2009, there is a bisexual "webisode" series known as "A Rose By Any Other Name" being released on YouTube that was directed by Independent film director and bisexual rights advocate Kyle Schickner of Fencesitter Films.
 The plot of the series revolves around a lesbian identified woman who falls in love with a straight man, and goes on to realize she is actually bisexual, and the reaction of both her friends and her boyfriend's friends.

-Rager Antinian in Hero Squad: Under the Dragon's Shadow was confirmed to be bi/pan in Episode 6, when he said he was "down for anything" and "very curious" in reference to seducing a male character while the series KTHNXBI follows the daily lives of two bisexual individuals: Ben and Emily and Vax'ildan in Critical Role was confirmed by Liam O'Brien as bisexual in a Q&A and Allura Vysoren by Matthew Mercer on Talks Machina.
+Rager Antinian in Hero Squad: Under the Dragon's Shadow was confirmed to be bi/pan in Episode 6, when he said he was "down for anything" and "very curious" in reference to seducing a male character while the series KTHNXBI follows the daily lives of two bisexual individuals: Ben and Emily.
+In the actual play series Critical Role (2015), the character Vax'ildan was confirmed by his player Liam O'Brien as bisexual in a Q&A as was the character Allura Vysoren by her creator Matthew Mercer on the aftershow Talks Machina.
 Also, Panic Grimtongue and Greckles Birdman in The Unexpectables are bisexual.
 Panic is depicted as having multiple love interests, primarily male.
 Greckles is shown having attraction to the character Remy Corbeau.
 Both characters hired male and female escorts in episode 26.